Function

 IS(RC) : Indian Standards

-Enter the material properties for steel and concrete in the respective input fields using the same method as Type = 'Steel' and 'Concrete'.
+Enter the material properties for steel and concrete in the Steel and Concrete entry windows similar to the above Type = 'Steel', 'Concrete' cases.

 Modulus of Elasticity